OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 ## Invoking the function parameter
-If you run the program where we have left, you will get this result :
+If you run the program where we have left, you will get this result:
 `Function0<java.lang.Float>` instead of printing the result of the multiplication (in our case `20.0`).